 - Current Year: Junior

-With Pickett under center and Mark Whipple calling plays for another season, Addison erupted in 2021.
+With Kenny Pickett under center and Mark Whipple calling plays for another season, Addison torched the nation.
 One season, 100 receptions, 1,593 yards, 17 touchdowns, a Fred Biletnikoff Award, and consensus All-American recognition later, Addison was at the peak of the mountain.
-We know he is an uber-talented receiver, but where does he excel, where can he improve, and where does his draft stock stand today?

-At 6’0″ and 175 pounds (both very generous numbers from Pitt’s roster), Addison won’t ever be the biggest player on the field.
+At 5’11” and 173 pounds, Addison won’t ever be the biggest player on the field.
 But you couldn’t tell by watching his tape.
-He has impressive arm length to pluck the ball out of the air, and he has the play strength to hold onto passes with big hits looming.
+He can pluck the ball out of the air and has the play strength to hold onto passes with big hits looming.

 Additionally, he gives effort as a run blocker and will play wherever you ask.
 At Pitt, he returned a handful of punts, over a dozen kickoffs (15.4 yards per attempt in 2021), was used as a rusher, lined up outside, in the slot, and moved around the formation on motions.

 A big plus for NFL franchises scouting Addison is he will be a 21-year-old rookie — a breath of fresh air coming off a class with a surplus of 23-to-24-year-olds.
-Moreover, Addison can win downfield, possessing legitimate 4.4 speed.
-His acceleration out of breaks is impressive, he gets a step on DBs in an instant, and he displays little wasted movement off the line.
+Moreover, Addison can win downfield — better than his 40 time would have you believe.
+His acceleration out of breaks is impressive; he gets a step on DBs instantly and displays little wasted movement off the line.

 That speed also translates in short areas.
 He’s explosive with the ball in his hands, can start or stop on a dime, and has the wiggle to shake defenders in the open field.
 That last part is important, as Addison doesn’t own the size to break many tackles once defenders get arms around him.

-Along with Addison’s young age comes room for refinement, and he needs to improve his deception during his routes.
-His athleticism and speed allow him to get away with it in college, but that lack of deception won’t fly in the NFL.
-He occasionally raises his pad level before breaks, which is a dead giveaway to the DB.
+Along with Addison’s young age comes room for refinement, but not much.
+His athleticism and speed allow him to get lazy at times, but that lack of deception won’t fly in the NFL.
+He occasionally raises his pad level before breaks, which is a dead giveaway to DBs.

-Thus, Addison has done most of his damage between the numbers in his two collegiate seasons (73% of yardage).
+Addison has done most of his damage between the numbers in his three collegiate seasons.
 That’s not to say he can’t win outside, but we just haven’t seen it enough at the college level, and it will be a concern for NFL GMs.